gabbiedoster/Test1/docs/PHOTOGRAPHY.md

 <img src="images/Photoshop H1.jpg" alt="work done with photoshop" width="400"/> <img src="images/Photoshop H2.jpg" alt="work done with photoshop" width="400"/> <img src="images/Photoshop H3.jpg" alt="work done with photoshop" width="400"/> <img src="images/Photoshop H4.jpg" alt="work done with photoshop" width="400"/>

-These four images were a duo sets that I made Photoshop.
-The first two represent the light and darkness of a person.
+These four images were a duo sets that I made with Photoshop.
+The first two represent the dark and light of a person.
 The last two share the connection of curiosity.
 The glowing ball represents the sense of wonder and imagination.